stuarthaze/ued-tools/README.md

 # Example usage
 Livescripts showing the correct usage of the functions and classes above will be provided in the examples folder

+### Note
+The files contained in Crystallography_fileIO are not my own.
+See licence.txt for credits.